 Laxatives come in several forms:

-- Bulk-forming fiber supplements include Citrucel, FiberCon, and Metamucil.
+Bulk-forming fiber supplements include calcium polycarbophil (Equilactin, Fibercon), methylcellulose fiber (Citrucel), and psyllium (Fiber-Lax, Konsyl, Metamucil), and wheat dextrin (Benefiber).
 Unlike other laxatives, you can take these every day.
 They make the stool bigger and softer.
 Although they are safe to use regularly, fiber supplements can interfere with your body's ability to absorb certain medicines, and they may cause bloating, cramps, and gas.
 Drink a lot of water with them.

-- Osmotic laxatives such as lactulose, Miralax, Milk of Magnesia, and Sorbitol help fluids move through your intestines.
+Osmotic laxativessuch as lactitol (Pizensy), lactulose (Kristalose), magnesium hydroxide (Milk of Magnesia), polyethylene glycol (Miralax), and Sorbitol help fluids move through your intestines.
 If you have diabetes, ask your doctor before taking osmotics because they can cause electrolyte imbalances.

-- Stimulant laxatives such as Dulcolax and Senekot make the muscles in your intestines contract to help push stool out.
+Stimulant laxativessuch as bisacodyl (Correctol, Dulcolax, Feen-a-Mint) and sennosides (Ex-Lax, Senokot) make the muscles in your intestines contract to help push stool out.
 These laxatives work quickly, but they can cause side effects, including cramping and diarrhea, so use them for as short a period of time as possible.

-- Stool softeners such as Surfak make stools easier to pass by adding fluid to them.
+Stool softeners such as docusate calcium (Surfak) and docusate sodium (Colace) make stools easier to pass by adding fluid to them.
 Having softer stool can prevent you from having to strain during bowel movements.
 Your doctor may recommend one of these products if your constipation is due to childbirth or surgery.

-- Prescription medications such as lubiprostone (Amitiza) and linaclotide (Linzess) work by drawing water into your intestines and speeding up the movement of stool.
-Plecanitide (Trulance) changes stool consistency by increasing the amount of water into the GI lumen and increases gastrointestinal movement.
+Prescription laxatives such as linaclotide, (Linzess) lubiprostone, (Amitiza) and plecanatide (Trulance) work by increasing the amount of water in your intestines and speeding up the movement of stool.
 Note that Amitiza is approved for use only in women.